plackyhacker/plackyhacker.github.io/kernel/hevd.md

 The [GitHub page](https://github.com/hacksysteam/HackSysExtremeVulnerableDriver) for the driver states "The HackSys Extreme Vulnerable Driver (HEVD) is a Windows Kernel driver that is intentionally vulnerable.
 It has been developed for security researchers and enthusiasts to improve their skills in kernel-level exploitation".
 I don't need to say anything else about this great resource.

+At the time of writing, I am preparing to take the Advanced Windows Exploitation course by OffSec.
+I want to document my attempt to exploit the HEVD driver, using some slightly less common techniques than I have used before.
+Hiopefully this can help others too!

 ## Gathering Information

 Typically the first stage in reverse engineering a driver is to understand how we can interact with it from user mode.
 Drivers register a **Symlink** which is effectively the ID used to communicate with the driver from user mode, they also register **dispatch routines**; in simple terms these are functions that execute the driver code when data is received from user mode.